Capital punishment in Germany: Current legal position

+Constitutional jurists have continued to debate whether Article 102 prohibits all targeted killing by the state (such as during a hostage situation, for example) when read in light of Paragraph 2 of Article 2, which states: "every person shall have the right to life and physical integrity."

-There has also been debate on the question whether this article could legally be abolished by a two-thirds majority in Bundestag and Bundesrat.
-Section 3 of article 79 GG expressly prohibits only amendments of articles 1 and 20, which suggests that article 102 can in principle legally be amended or repealed under article 79.
-However some legal scholars have argued that the prohibition of capital punishment follows necessarily from article 2 GG, and article 102 GG merely puts the prohibition beyond doubt.
-It has also been argued that Article 102, according to its systematical place, does not guarantee a basic right but enacts a judicial restriction.
-The German Federal Court of Justice in 1995 has argued that "concerns" (Bedenken) related to the general nature of the death penalty "suggest" (legen den Befund nahe) that capital punishment should indeed be considered inadmissible already as a consequence of the guarantee of human dignity in article 1 GG.
+There has been debate over whether Article 102 may be amended or repealed by a two-thirds majority in the Bundestag and Bundesrat.
+Paragraph 3 of Article 79 of the constitution expressly prohibits amendments of Articles 1 and 20, which suggests that Article 102 may be amended or repealed.
+However, some legal scholars have argued that the prohibition of capital punishment necessarily follows from Article 2, and Article 102 merely puts the prohibition beyond doubt.
+It has also been argued that Article 102, being a constitutional provision, does not guarantee a basic right but only enacts a judicial restriction.
+In 1995, the German Federal Court of Justice argued that capital punishment ought to be considered inadmissible because it would be a violation of constitutional guarantee of human dignity in Article 1.

-The Penal Code was formally amended in 1951 to conform to the abolition.
-Previous death sentences were replaced by life imprisonment.
-As the constitution requires that prisoners have a chance of regaining freedom with other means than extralegal pardon only, prisoners are checked for release on parole after 15 years for regular intervals.
-Since the introduction of this provision, courts may in extreme cases declare special gravity of guilt which is meant and popularized as life without parole.
+The penal code was formally amended in 1951 to conform to the abolition mandated by the constitution.
+(Note: This did not lead to a change of the law-as-in-force itself, as that had taken place immediately with the enactment of the constitution.)
+Prior death sentences were commuted to life imprisonment.
+The constitution requires that prisoners have a chance of regaining freedom by means other than extralegal pardon, (Note: As ruled by the Federal Constitutional Court in 1977.) so prisoners are assessed for parole at regular 15-year intervals.
+Since the introduction of this provision, courts may declare a "special gravity of guilt" in extreme cases to pursue life without parole.
+(Note: Though some realistic hope for regaining freedom must still be guaranteed.)

-In 2017 the German Federal Constitutional Court, in its verdict on the attempt to ban the National Democratic Party of Germany, considered the party's demand for a referendum on the reintroduction of capital punishment as anti-constitutional and incompatible with the liberal democratic basic order.
+In its verdict on the attempt to ban the National Democratic Party of Germany in 2017, the German Federal Constitutional Court considered the party's demand for a referendum on the reintroduction of capital punishment as anti-constitutional and incompatible with the liberal democratic basic order.